phzwart/certifai/docs/index.md

 ## Tagging Schema

-Each function or class can be prefixed with a metadata header describing its provenance and review state:
+Each function or class is annotated with the `certifai` decorator to describe its provenance and review state:

 ```
-# @ai_composed: gpt-5
-# @human_certified: Reviewer
-# scrutiny: high
-# date: 2025-11-07
+from certifai.decorators import certifai

+@certifai(
+    ai_composed="gpt-5",
+    human_certified="Reviewer",
+    scrutiny="high",
+    date="2025-11-07",
-# notes: logic verified, unit tested, compliant with policy
+    notes="logic verified, unit tested, compliant with policy",
+    history=[
-# history: 2025-11-07T18:22:06Z inserted by certifai; last_commit=abc1234 by Reviewer
+        "2025-11-07T18:22:06Z digest=abc123... annotated by certifai; last_commit=abc1234 by Reviewer",
+    ],
+)
 def normalize(df):
     ...
 ```

-- `@ai_composed` records which AI model or agent proposed the change (defaults to `pending`).
+- `ai_composed` records which AI model or agent proposed the change (defaults to `pending`).
-- `@human_certified` names the reviewer responsible for human approval (`pending` until certified).
+- `human_certified` names the reviewer responsible for human approval (`pending` until certified).
 - `scrutiny` captures review depth (`auto`, `low`, `medium`, `high`).
 Policies can require `high` for AI-authored code.
-- `date` is ISO 8601 timestamp of latest certification event.
+- `date` is ISO 8601 timestamp of the most recent certification event.
 - `notes` stores contextual review comments.
 - `history` tracks chronological provenance events, including automated insertions and the latest Git blame metadata.
+- `done` marks an artifact as finalized.
+When present, detailed provenance is stored in the central registry and the inline decorator collapses to a minimal form (for example `@certifai(done=True, human_certified="Reviewer")`).

 ### Insertion Algorithm

 - `certifai annotate` and the pre-commit hook scan Python files for untagged definitions.
-- Tag blocks are inserted immediately above the first decorator or definition line and inherit local indentation.
+- `certifai` decorators are inserted immediately above the first existing decorator (if any) or the definition line, and inherit local indentation.
-- Git blame metadata of the definition line is appended to the `history` comment for traceability.
+- Git blame metadata of the definition line is appended to the `history` list for traceability.
-- Existing developer comments directly above the definition are preserved, and non-schema comments remain in `TagMetadata.extras`.
+- Existing decorators and comments remain in place; metadata decorators are prepended without disturbing surrounding code.

 ## CLI Overview